innobi/pantab/README.md

 ## Licensing

-pantab is distributed under the 3-Clause BSD license.
+pantab is distributed on the 3-Clause BSD license.
 Binary distributions of pantab include the Tableau Hyper shared library and executable, which are licensed under the terms of the Apache 2.0 license.